Causes and prevention of tartar

 - chewing on one side only;

-- frequent consumption of soft foods, lack of coarse fibrous, which provides natural cleansing;
+- frequent consumption of soft foods, lack of coarse fibrous food, which provides natural cleansing;

 - abuse of foods and drinks with dyes, including alcohol (wine, coffee, gas water, etc.);